 Drip-brewed coffee is brewed by hot water flowing over and through ground beans.
 As the water seeps through, it absorbs the oils, flavors, and different essences of the ground beans.
 The ground coffee is held in a filter, keeping it out of the final result.

 The French press, also known as a press pot, was patented by Atillio Calimani in 1929.
 Use of coarser ground beans keeps grounds out of the coffee when it's brewed.
 Coffee is brewed by placing grounds in the empty press pot and adding hot water.
 Normal measurements are 1 ounce of coffee to 15 ounces of water.
 That can be adjusted according to your own preference.
 After four to five minutes, the plunger is pressed down, separating the grounds and holding them at the bottom of the pot.

 Cold brew is the process of steeping grounds in water ranging in temperature from cool to hot.
 Coarse ground beans are soaked for 12 hours or more.
 While usually kept at room temperature, chilled water is also another favorite choice.
 Once the grounds have been filtered, the result is a coffee concentrate, many times diluted with water or milk, served with ice and other ingredients, served hot, or over ice.

-Turkish Coffee - beans are ground to a fine power and immersed in water until it just reaches a boil.
+Turkish Coffee beans are ground to a fine powder and immersed in water until it just reaches a boil.
 The coffee and desired amount of sugar are stirred until the coffee sinks, and the sugar is dissolved before boiling.

 A Little Steam and Aaah